2006 Banquet 400: Practice and qualification

 Three practice sessions were held before the Sunday race; one on Friday and two on Saturday.
 The first session lasted 90 minutes, the second, and third sessions ran for 50 minutes.
 In the first practice session, Kahne was fastest with a time of 30.417 seconds; Johnson was second and Elliott Sadler third.
 Brian Vickers took fourth position, and Scott Riggs placed fifth.
 Kurt Busch, Gordon, Kyle Busch, Hamlin and Martin Truex Jr. rounded out the session's top ten drivers.
 Carl Long crashed into the outside wall and switched to a back-up car.

 Forty-seven cars were entered in the qualifier on Friday afternoon; according to NASCAR's qualifying procedure forty-three were allowed to race.
-Kahne clinched his fifth pole position of the season, and the eleventh of his career, with a time of 30.273.
+Kahne clinched his fifth pole position of the season, and the eleventh of his career, with a time of 30.273 seconds.
 He was joined on the grid's front row by Riggs, his Evernham Motorsports teammate.
 Johnson qualified third, his Hendrick Motorsports teammate Vickers fourth, and J. J. Yeley fifth.
 Clint Bowyer, Kurt Busch, Kenseth, Sadler and Burton rounded out the top ten qualifiers.
 Gordon, a Chase for the Nextel Cup driver, qualified eleventh, and Earnhardt recorded the twelfth fastest lap.
 The four drivers that failed to qualify were Scott Wimmer, Kevin Lepage, Chad Blount and Long (who hit the turn two outside wall after he spun on his first qualifying lap).
 After the qualifier, Kahne said, "I feel like I got just about everything out of it.
 I could have used more race track off turn four, but it was turning so good you didn't really have to."

 On Saturday morning Greg Biffle was fastest in the second practice session with a lap of 30.994 seconds, ahead of Casey Mears and Bowyer.
 Johnson was fourth-fastest; Kurt Busch was fifth and Kahne sixth.
 Carl Edwards, Vickers, Harvick and Kyle Busch followed in the top ten.
 Of the other drivers in the Chase, Hamlin was twelfth-fastest and Burton set the thirteenth-fastest time.
-Later that day, Johnson paced the final practice session with a time of 31.240; Vickers was second and Reed Sorenson third.
+Later that day, Johnson paced the final practice session with a time of 31.240 seconds; Vickers was second and Reed Sorenson third.
 Kahne was fourth-fastest, ahead of Burton and Kurt Busch.
 Bowyer was seventh-fastest, Biffle eighth, Sadler ninth and Harvick tenth.
 Other chase drivers included Martin in twelfth, Kyle Busch seventeenth and Kenseth twenty-sixth.